B2B Growth Agency: Select, Vet, Onboard

 Framework 2 - The Multi-Channel Capability Matrix

 The Multi-Channel Capability Matrix is a scoring framework developed by The Starr Conspiracy for evaluating agency competency across multiple growth channels simultaneously.
-It organizes agency evaluation into five capability dimensions: depth, execution quality, measurement rigor, coordination ability, and B2B specialization.
-Use the Multi-Channel Capability Matrix when you need to verify actual competency levels in each claimed area of expertise.
+Agency evaluation breaks into five capability dimensions: depth, execution quality, measurement rigor, coordination ability, and B2B specialization.
+Use it when you need to verify actual competency in each claimed area of expertise.

 Capability Dimensions: